 Why is demographic segmentation important?

 When demographics are segmented, the narrower focus can help an organization target its consumers more accurately.
-They can study the segments to find out how best to serve their customers’ needs.
+It can study the segments to find out how best to serve its customers’ needs.

 What types of products would you use demographic segmentation for?